Luczia/autonomousRCcar/README.md

 Every teams were provided with a kit including :
    - a [1/10 brushed drift car kit](https://www.banggood.com/Sinohobby-MINI-Q-Slash-TR-Q7BL-128-Carbon-Fiber-Racing-Brushless-RC-Car-p-1217972.html?rmmds=search)
-   - a respberry Pi 3
+   - a raspberry Pi 3
    - a raspi camera v2
-   - a PCA 9685 I2C/PWMconverter
+   - a PCA 9685 I2C/PWM converter

  to which we added :
+   - a 3A 12v-5v regulator
-     -a 3A 12v-5v regulator and 12v-3.3V regulator
+   - a 3A 12v-3.3V regulator

 ## The mechanics